FrederikAlbrechtsen/predict-next-fibonacci/README.md

-# predict-next-fibonacci
+# Sequence Prediction with LSTM

-A RNN model utilizing LSTM to predict the next fibonacci number
+Utilizing the RNN architecture LSTM, which are capable of learning long-term dependencies, to predict the next Fibonacci number